 Integrations · MCP

 prova-mcp exposes the Prova reasoning verifier as a Model Context Protocol server.
-Drop it into Claude Code, Cursor, Windsurf, Zed, or ChatGPT desktop and the host model can verify its own draft reasoning before producing an answer — and, for VALID verdicts, kernel-check the emitted Lean 4 proof on the local machine without depending on Prova's servers.
+Drop it into Claude Code, Cursor, Windsurf, Zed, or ChatGPT desktop and the host model can verify its own draft reasoning before producing an answer.
+For VALID verdicts, it can kernel-check the emitted Lean 4 proof on the local machine without depending on Prova's servers.

 What you get